Definitions

 These terms are governed by the laws of Singapore, and the courts of Singapore have exclusive jurisdiction over any dispute arising from them.

 Carle may update these terms from time to time.
 The version and effective date are shown at the top of this page and in the footer; when a new version applies, you’ll be asked to accept it before you bid again.
-If you have a question about any clause, a real person on the Carle team will answer it.
+If you have a question about any clause, the Carle dealer desk will answer it.

 Back to top